ARM-software/armnn/README.md

     SPDX-License-Identifier: MIT

 This enables machine processing of license information based on the SPDX License Identifiers that are available here: http://spdx.org/licenses/

+### Contributions

+The ArmNN project welcomes contributions.
+Please see the [Contributor Guide](ContributorGuide.md) for more details.